 are not consistent with one another with regard to installed packages.

 I've resorted to this, rather than the immaculately tidy and highly compressed

-baselined VM images that I'd distributed previously (which can still be found
+baselined VM images that I'd distributed previously, because it proved

 Due to QEMU quirks, some images have very particular emulator and ROM version